snippets > combine-kubectl-jsonpath-read-data-kubernetes-cluster

 Combine kubectl and JSONPath to read data from a Kubernetes cluster

-To customize how data about cluster objects is presented on the terminal, its possible to use JSONPath syntax.
-Keep in mind that, under the hood, Kubernetes’ API already sends and receives data in JSON format (the YAMLs we’re used to see are an abstraction to ease reading and editing).
+To customize how data about cluster objects is presented on the terminal, it’s possible to use JSONPath syntax.
+Keep in mind that, under the hood, Kubernetes’ API already sends and receives data in JSON format (the YAMLs we’re used to seeing are an abstraction to ease reading and editing).

-Since data hierarchy on the YAML representation may be a bit off, start by getting a pure JSON version of the data you want to filter.
+Since the data hierarchy in the YAML representation may be a bit off, start by getting a pure JSON version of the data you want to filter.

 In the following examples, let’s use a specific deployment.